carbonblack/cbc-zscaler-sandbox-connector/README.md

 ### Configuration

-All of the configurable settings for the integration can be found in `config.ini`.
+All of the configurable settings for the integration can be found in `config.conf`.

 Here is a [link]() to a sample config file with dummy creds.
 Below is a table explaining each section and option in the config file.